-Meanwhile, heat the oil in a large skillet and add the onion, corn, bell pepper, and chile.
+Meanwhile, heat the oil in a large skillet and add the onion, corn, bell pepper, and jalapeno.
 Saute over high heat until softened, about 3 minutes, then add the diced squash.
 Saute, stirring often, until the veggies are all tender.
-Add the tomatoes, most of the cilantro, and a ladle of the pasta water.
+Add the tomatoes, most of the cilantro, and a ladle of the pasta water (about 1/2 cup).
 Season with 1/2 teaspoon salt and a little pepper and turn the heat to low.
 Drain the pasta, shaking off the excess water.
 Add it to the vegetables and toss well.
 Divide among pasta plates, crumble the cheese over the top, and add the remaining cilantro.

 Original Recipe Source: “Vegetarian Cooking For Everyone” by Deborah Madison

 I made poached eggs over spinach and mushrooms for brunch today and it was soooo good!
 I served it with my Texas hashbrowns and toasted whole wheat and rye bread.
 The spinach-mushroom mixture is so nourishing and eating it just makes me feel like I’m doing something healthy for myself and my family.
 This recipe is a favorite, for sure.
 When I’m in a hurry, I use a microwave gadget for poaching the eggs.
 Sometimes I add a chopped serrano or jalapeno chile to the mix.
 You can also use other types of mushrooms, such as cremini or baby bellas.

 1 T. olive oil

 ½ medium onion, chopped

 2 cups sliced button mushrooms